-Cherry Bakewell’s are another one of those fabulous classic cake recipes, that with just the tiniest bit of jiggery pokery can be made completely gluten free!
+Cherry Bakewell’s are another fabulous classic treat, that with just the tiniest bit of jiggery pokery can be made completely gluten free.

-The inspiration to rustle up these gluten free Cherry Bakewell’s came from the great results I’d had when I made gluten free frangipane mince pies at Christmas!
+The inspiration to rustle up these gluten free Cherry Bakewell’s came from the great results I’d had when making gluten free frangipane mince pies.

 The idea for these gluten free crispy cheese and onion potato bakes materialised from making basic potato cakes (which are simply, cold seasoned mashed potato, with a little added gluten free flour/mix, the mixture is then moulded into patties and pan fried…preferably in butter!).
 So yes, I popped these bakes together the other day and they were so good, that I needed to let you know about them too!

-Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version…until today!
-And what’s really nice, is the blackcurrants I’ve used for this pie, have come from my dad’s next-door neighbours garden.
-She let me pop in the other day and pick myself a container full!
+Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version.
+Until today.
+And what’s nice, is the blackcurrants I’ve used to make this pie came from my dad’s next-door neighbour, Brenda’s garden.
+She kindly invited me pop in to pick what I wanted.

-I’ve been fancying making gluten free carrot cake cupcakes for ages and had been on the hunt for a recipe which I could use or adapt, to rustle some up.
-After a bit of searching, I spotted this ‘standard’ carrot cake recipe by Mary Cadogan on the BBC Good Food website which turned out to be just what I’d been looking for and rewarded me well with some very delicious, soft, fragrant, cream cheese frosted cupcakes.
+I’d been fancying making (and eating!) gluten free carrot cake cupcakes for ages and had been on the hunt for a recipe which I could use or adapt, to rustle some up.
+After a bit of searching, I spotted this ‘standard’ carrot cake recipe by Mary Cadogan on the BBC Good Food website.
+The recipe turned out to be just what I’d been looking for and rewarded me well with some very delicious, soft, fragrant, cream cheese frosted cupcakes.

-I wanted to get this really simple recipe for gluten free Madeira cake on my website, as not only is it a great traditional afternoon tea cake that can be sliced and enjoyed with a hot cuppa, it can also be used as a base for so many great puddings – such as trifle, tiramisu etc. And because of this, it opens up the possibilities to make and enjoy even more delicious gluten free treats!!
+I wanted to get this really simple recipe for gluten free Madeira cake on my blog.
+As not only is it a great traditional afternoon tea cake, that can be enjoyed with a hot cuppa, it can also be used as a base for so many great puddings.
+Such as; trifle, tiramisu etc. Opening the door to so many more delicious gluten free treats!